OSInside/kiwi/README.md

 run `source .env3/bin/activate` again.
 Skip step 3 and 4 as the requirements are already installed.

-## Developing and Running Test Cases
+### Running Test Cases

-When developing KIWI, the preferred method is to use Tox:
+For running test cases, the preferred method is to use Tox.
+The Tox execution environment can be used to run any kind of target, tests are just one, documentation is another one.
+Refer to tox.ini for more details

 ```
 $ tox